xiguanx/Graphics-Portfolio/README.md

 <img src = "/../main/images/xwings.png" />

 ### 7. Bezier Curves and Surfaces
+<p>Lab 7 aimed to implement Bezier curves and surfaces as part of the hierarchical modeling system.
+The main tasks included creating Bezier curve and surface structures, adding the structures to the hierarchical modeling system.</p>
 <p>I set up 2 Bezier curves.
 Each of them had four control points.
 Three curves of each type were added into the scene graph module.</p>
 <p><img src = "/../main/images/division0.gif" width = 300 />
    <img src = "/../main/images/division2.gif" width = 300 />